 Medial Condyle Femur Fracture

-A femur fracture can develop and some of these fractures might be missed.
-If fractures are overlooked, they could fail to heal or heal improperly, creating a negative situation for the patient and their loved ones.
-One example of these fractures is a medial condyle fracture.What is a Medial Condyle Femur Fracture?
+A femur fracture can develop in different locations.
+If the fractures are overlooked, they could fail to heal properly, creating a negative situation for the patient.
+One example of these fractures is a medial condyle fracture.

 One of the rarer bone fractures seen in the medical community, the medial condyle of the femur is a bony protrusion where the femur meets the knee.
 Both knees also have a protrusion on the other side of the knee called the lateral condyle.

-One study took a look at the patients who had sustained a fracture of either femoral condyle over a seven year period.
+A study looked at the patients who had sustained a fracture of either femoral condyle over a seven-year period.
 The study wound up with around 70 cases.
 These individuals had suffered fractures due to a variety of causes, including auto accidents.

 This study highlights the fact that an isolated medial condyle femur fracture is quite rare.
 Therefore, these patients are prone to having their diagnosis missed.
 It is important for every patient and medical provider to maintain a high index of suspicion to ensure that these patients are properly diagnosed and treated.
-When a patient comes in suffering extremity trauma, it is important for every provider to examine the entire patient and to be alert to the possibility of an isolated femur fracture in either condyle.Sacramento Personal Injury Lawyer & Femur Fracture Attorney

-Image Source: the GNU Free Documentation license, version 1.2, grants permission to use this image.
+Image Source: the GNU Free Documentation License, version 1.2, grants permission to use this image.
 From Wikimedia Commons.

-:dr bw [cs 618] ab 09.02.17
+:dr bw [cs 618]